Would you rather have a team of greats or a great team?

 What could possibly be the problem with Tank?

 Yeah, you already know.
 Tank’s a massive jerk and everyone at the dealership hates him.
 Tank thinks the animosity springs from jealousy, lovingly referring to his co-workers as “haters.”
 In many instances its true.
 It is very easy for a sub-par salesman to form a distaste for a more successful co-worker and in-turn decide that he’s just not a good person.
 Buuuuuuut Tank also actually IS a jerk.
 He’s rude to his peers, short with managers, doesn’t follow the rules, and has an abysmal personality.

 Does it matter?
-He’s closing deals and bringing in the money.
+Tank’s closing deals and bringing in the money.
 Does it matter if he never uses the CRM?
-Do we care if he never parks his trade in the appropriate lot, instead leaving it for someone else to handle?
-I mean, he is understandably very busy from all the success.
-What about Saturday morning trainings?
+Do we care if he never parks his trade in the appropriate lot, instead of leaving it for someone else to handle?
+I mean, he is understandably very busy with all the success.
+What about Saturday morning training?
 They’re mandatory but Tank doesn’t show, isn’t reprimanded, and no one seems to care.
 Is Tank above the rules?
 Should he be?